 To check your work, you can click on the "View" button to view the game you are recording.
 If you check nothing else, look at the last move of the game and make sure it matches the final position of pieces in the game, as originally played.
 If you include multiple lines of play, it is also important to test the termination of each line of play.
 When you are finished testing, use the Back button on your browser to go back to the game you are working on.

 When someone provides a sample game, as described in the previous section, or a game is listed on the Logs page, you may use Game courier to view it.
 Begin by clicking on the button or link for viewing the game.
 This will take you to a display of the game in its starting position, or to the problem with the solution hidden.
 You will be provided with a menu of all the moves.
 For a game, the first move will automatically be selected for you.
 Whenever you view a move in a game, the next move will be selected in the menu.
 At the opening of the game, this is the first move.
 This is to make it easier for you to move through the game just by clicking on the "View" button.
-For fairy chess problems, it will not automatically update the navigation box to the next move.
-This is to keep the solution hidden from you until you are ready to look at it.
-Until you choose to look at it, the selected option in the navigation box will say "Look Here for Solution".
-You can use the navigation box to look at any move in the game or solution.
-Just select the move you want and click "View".
 Whenever you select a comment instead of a move, you will be shown the move associated with that comment.
-When you view a game or problem, you will not be able to edit anything.
+When you view a game, you will not be able to edit anything.
 All you will be able to do is navigate through it.

 You can find an example of an annotated game on my page for Voidrider Chess.

 Depending on your background, you may be familiar with Chess problems or Shogi Tsumi.
 These give you a position in a game and a task to complete, such as checkmating Black in three moves, what would be called a mate-in-three.
 The same thing can be done with any Chess variant.
 In general, the field of Chess variant problems is known as fairy chess, and it includes not just problems for variants that people actually play together but also for sets of rules people don't actually play games with.
-Game Courier allows you to compose fairy Chess problems (see below), and once people have composed and published problems with Game Courier, others can try to solve them.
-Fairy chess problems are done in solitaire mode, which you can goto by clicking the Move button.
-Also, forms for fairy chess problems will normally take you directly there.
-You can then move the pieces for each side, trying to make the best move you can for each side.
-In case you cannot solve a problem, a solution might be provided.
-If one has been provided, a Solution button will appear on the page, and you can see the solution by clicking on it.
-This will replace any moves you have made with the solution.
+Game Courier allows you to compose fairy Chess problems (see below), and you can go to the Problems index to view and solve the problems published on this site.